 On the other hand, the Enterprise Library with all it's warts, flaws, and hiccups, is still a precisely aimed and easy to adopt code base that doesn't flaunt its elitism.
 Thumbing your nose at the rest of the world and insisting that you re-invent the wheel at every turn is tantamount to heresy in my book.
 Instead, the provide quiet functionality without requiring that a company completely drink the KoolAid.
 Quite remarkable when you consider that it wears the Microsoft moniker.
 Of course, if you know the back-story it becomes less remarkable and more encouraging.

-As I continue scything my way through the , frameworks, and api's that continue to be promulgated around the industry I'll be keeping my eye on this offering from the northern giant.
+As I continue scything my way through the morass of patterns, frameworks, and api's that continue to be promulgated around the industry I'll be keeping my eye on this offering from the northern giant.
 Hopefully, they'll continue the push towards quiet usefulness.
 Although if they keep up with this * Block (Application Block, Data Access Block, etc) nonsense, perhaps the end of it's relevance will be sooner rather than later.

 No comments :